 Pardot syncs with Salesforce campaigns to both display the campaigns, their participants and statuses in Pardot, as well as to add prospects to salesforce campaigns from the Pardot interface.
+Click here for best practices on using Pardot and Salesforce campaigns together.

 Salesforce Campaigns vs. Pardot Campaigns vs. Pardot Lists